-REL 674, Intermediate Biblical Hebrew.
-Intermediate Biblical Hebrew is a two-term course designed for students who want to develop strong language skills.
-In the first term, students review rapidly, but in depth, basic Hebrew grammar, and expand skills in all areas of the language: conjugations, constructions, vocabulary, pronunciation, the accentual system, vowel progression, narrative sequences, idioms, masoretic notation, and text-critical issues.
-In the second term, more time is spent reading texts, both prose and poetry.
-Some time is devoted to sight-reading and the reading of unpointed texts.
-Victoria K. Hoffer.
+REL 674, Intermediate Biblical Hebrew I and II Intermediate Biblical Hebrew is a twoterm course designed for students who want to develop strong language skills.
+In the first term students review rapidly, but in depth, basic Hebrew grammar and expand skills in all areas of the language: conjugations, constructions, vocabulary, pronunciation, the accentual system, vowel progression, narrative sequences, idioms, masoretic notation, and text-critical issues.
+Victoria Hoffer REL 677a, Advanced Biblical Hebrew: Poetry Reading and analysis of poetic Hebrew texts, some biblical, some from the Dead Sea Scrolls.
+John J. Collins